Who we are

 Weekly gatherings at lunch time give opportunities to hear from speakers—members of the seminary community and guest presenters—and to discuss issues important to the community.

-Morning classes break for a half-hour to provide time for informal conversations.
-These breaks often also feature times for announcements and celebration.
+Morning and afternoon classes break for a half-hour to provide time for informal conversations.
+These breaks occasionally feature times for announcements and celebration.

 Recreation and exercise